predixdesignsystem/px-rangepicker/README.md

 You can can attach listeners by using one of the methods below:

 1. Polymer Event listener
-2. on- annotated event listener
+2. "on-x" annotated event listener
-3. addEventListener vanila Javascript method
+3. addEventListener vanilla Javascript method
 <br />
 <hr />